 This position paper is the first step of our CALL TO ACTION.
-Indoor air pollutants cause 50% of illnesses globally.
+Indoor air contaminants cause significant damage to health globally.
 It is time to move beyond the focus of "establishing the fact of mold disease," because it has already been established in numerous research papers and in the treatment of thousands of patients.
 It is time for our national and world leaders to develop a comprehensive public health response to this devastating epidemic that has the potential to cripple our individual and collective futures.
 We have highlighted the extensive research which clearly demonstrates many of these principles and look forward to collaborative efforts in this search for better health and safer living and working conditions.
-The Global Indoor Health Network puts forth an initial list of recommendations on page 35 of this report.
+The Global Indoor Health Network puts forth an initial list of recommendations on page 50 of this report.

-Indoor air pollutants cause 50% of illnesses globally.
+Indoor air contaminants cause significant damage to health globally.
 It is time to move beyond the focus of "establishing the fact of mold disease," because it has already been established in numerous research papers and in the treatment of thousands of patients.
 It is time for our national and world leaders to develop a comprehensive public health response to this devastating epidemic that has the potential to cripple our individual and collective futures.